 And the sell-off that has battered both airlines’ stocks could actually work to the advantage of investors in the merger.
 US Airways’ market capitalization has shrunk to just $718 million, the lowest among major carriers; United’s worth is $1.74 billion, down 61 percent since Jan.
 1.

 Given these depressed prices, any financial gains resulting from the tie-up would likely send shares soaring, providing larger returns than investors would have seen if the companies’ combined market value had been higher.

 “The lower the range the stock goes, the better the future return,” said Roger King, airline analyst with CreditSights.
 But that only holds true for recent investors in the companies, he added.
 Any gains wouldn’t likely offset losses suffered by shareholders who have ridden United shares down from the $40 range to the $13-14 range.

 People close to the airlines say that while they have made progress, a deal is not imminent.
 Issues that must still be resolved include who will run the combined airline and how the resulting carrier would be branded.

-Then there’s the threat that disgruntled workers will undermine or disrupt operations after a deal.
-United’s unions oppose the merger, in part because they don’t want to be drawn into the labor strife that has shaken US Airways since its takeover by America West three years ago.
+Then there’s the threat that disgruntled workers will undermine or disrupt operations following a deal.
+United’s unions oppose the merger, in part because they don’t want to be drawn into the labor strife that has riven US Airways since its takeover by America West three years ago.

 Tensions among US Airways’ East- and West-based pilots are so heightened that there are reports of pilots refusing to allow their counterparts from the rival faction to ride on the jump seats in their cockpits, a common courtesy among U.S. airlines that lets off-duty pilots get to their destinations quickly.